Vector Smart Object

 Leaseholders also have the right to view any of the other estimates gathered by the landlord which were not included in the Statement of Estimates.

-If leaseholders are happy with the chosen contractor, the contract will be awarded and the works can proceed.
+If leaseholders are happy with the chosen contractor, the contract will be awarded, and the work can proceed.

 There are many reasons you might want to nominate your own contractor for the Section 20 procedures.
 They may be a contractor you have worked with before or one who has been recommended to you by a trusted source.